Wildcard

 400

-Procedure prep will include shaving of the back and chest and placement of defib pads on the patient.
+Procedure prep will include shaving of the back and chest.
+Defib pads will be placed on patient in the procedural area.
 Following procedure, anticipate patient to be NPO x1 following administration of viscous lidocaine.

 What is a TEE/CV?